kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to add Small Health Potions to my inventory. (check)
 - As a user, I want to be able to use Small Health Potions in my inventory to increase my health by 25. (check)

+### *Phase 3*
+The following user stories will be implemented in phase 3.
+GUI Implemetation:
+- As a user, I want to be able to see a panel inside an inventory where all the Coins that have been added to the Player's Wallet are displayed.
+- As a user, I want to be able to click a button inside the inventory to use a SmallHealthPotion and add health to my HealthBar.
+- As a user, I want to be able to click on a button to make the Player interact with the ExitPoint to complete a level.
+- As a user, I want to be able to access menus with menu items that allow me to load and save the game.
+- As a user, I want to be able to be able to hear a sound when I die.